 Program Educational Objectives

-PEO 1: Graduates will demonstrate scientific and technical foundation for an immediate employment in related fields of chemical engineering involving planning, analysis, design, and solution of engineering problems.
+PEO 1: Graduates will demonstrate scientific and technical foundation for an immediate employment in related fields of civil engineering involving planning, analysis, design, and solution of engineering problems, and to create designs that reflect economic, environmental, and social sensitivities.

-PEO 3: Graduates will have the ability to pursue graduate studies in chemical Engineering or related fields
+PEO 2: Graduates will have the ability to pursue graduate studies in civil engineering or related fields.

-PEO 5: Graduates will show a commitment to lifelong learning through ongoing professional development, leadership training, and research opportunities along with a deep understanding of the social, ethical, and environmental context of a changing global work environment.
+PEO 4: Graduates will exhibit a commitment to lifelong learning through ongoing professional development, involvement in professional activity, and research opportunities along with a deep understanding of the social, ethical, and environmental context of a changing global work environment.